 Read below for recent updates at the LA Waterfront, or visit LA Waterfront’s official website for current and upcoming projects.

 Recently we attended an exclusive update on the work being done at The Port of Los Angeles, also commonly referred to as the L.A.
 Waterfront.
-The update was held in downtown San Pedro, high above street level on the 11th floor of Topaz Building.
+The update was held in downtown San Pedro, high above street level on the 11th floor of the Topaz Building.
 Two primary speakers joined us.
-First, AltaSea CEO Tim McOsker would update us on the company’s involvement at the port and their vision of providing jobs to the area.
-Last but not least, Los Angeles City Councilman Joe Buscaino with an update on the Los Angeles Waterfront and what San Pedro is currently doing in anticipation for its completion date of 2020.
+First, AltaSea would update us on the company’s involvement at the port and its vision of providing jobs to the area.
+Last but not least, Los Angeles City Councilman Joe Buscaino with an update on the Los Angeles Waterfront and what San Pedro is currently doing in anticipation of its completion date of 2020.

 Bidding for the project is due to start at the end of the year.

 Although San Pedro has many local businesses, much of those businesses rely on the main economic driver in town: The Port.
 Historically, San Pedro has used the Port of Los Angeles as its economic engine.

 Industries such as shipbuilding, fishing, and canneries at one point or another were huge economic drivers for the port community.
 Unfortunately, many of the industries withered away by the late 80’s, forcing many locals elsewhere for jobs.